What Is Liquidation Price? How It Works With Exmaples

 100 / 175 = 0.57%

-There are several ways to prevent liquidation depending on what market and what kind of broker you choose.
+There are several ways to reduce liquidation risk depending on what market and what kind of broker is used.

-3. Use isolated margin when possible – Isolated margin is a way of isolating all losses to one position only.
-When isolated margin is used, only that one position can get liquidated.
+Isolated margin — Isolated margin limits losses to one position only.
+When isolated margin is used, only that specific position can get liquidated.
 This prevents the whole account from getting liquidated from one bad trade.
 The difference between cross margin and isolated margin is how the margin requirement is shared.

-4. Trade fewer markets – When trading fewer markets it is easier to maintain control over your positions and your losses.
+Concentrated focus — Trading fewer markets makes it easier to maintain control over positions and losses.
 Traders who spread attention across many markets with high leverage often face liquidation more frequently.

-There are two ways of finding out the liquidation loss.
+There are two ways to calculate the liquidation loss.

 It can either be an account-wide liquidation or a position liquidation.

-1. Full account liquidation – If your total account suffers a liquidation then the total loss will be the amount that you have deposited into your account.
+Full account liquidation — If the total account suffers a liquidation, the total loss equals the amount deposited into the account.

-2. Position liquidation – If your position gets liquidated then the total amount is the margin requirement that went into opening that position.
+Position liquidation — If a position gets liquidated, the total loss equals the margin requirement that went into opening that position.

-If your total account balance is $800 and your whole account gets liquidated then your total loss is $800.
+If the total account balance is $800 and the whole account gets liquidated, the total loss is $800.

-However, if your total account balance is $800 but you only use $200 as margin requirement and your position gets liquidated then your total loss would be $200.
+However, if the total account balance is $800 but only $200 is used as margin requirement and that position gets liquidated, the total loss is $200.

 Spot markets don’t use borrowed exposure, so there is no forced liquidation.
-You can still lose most or all of your position if the market drops significantly, but it won’t be closed by an exchange.
+Positions can still lose most or all of their value if the market drops significantly, but they won’t be closed by an exchange.

 Only a leveraged position can get liquidated.

-Positions in spot trading can fall in price and lose as much as 99.99% until the value of the asset hits zero in value.
+Positions in spot trading can fall in price and lose as much as 99.99% of their value until the asset hits zero.

 Through Leverage.Trading’s data-driven tools, calculators, and the Global Leverage & Risk Report, Anton provides actionable insights used by traders in over 200 countries.
 His research and commentary have been featured by Benzinga, Bitcoin.com, and Business Insider, reinforcing his mission to make professional-grade risk management and transparent platform analysis accessible to retail traders worldwide.